-Read another NWW piece on the career and work of Nasty Woman Artist Judy Chicago: Judy Chicago: Feminist Art, Collaborative Works and Changemaker
+Read our other posts on the career and work of Nasty Woman Artist Judy Chicago: Judy Chicago’s The Birth Project (1980-1985): The Power of Parturition and Textile Arts and Judy Chicago: Feminist Art, Collaborative Works and Changemaker

 In her series of “Rejection Drawings” (prismacolor and graphite on paper), Chicago began peeling back layers of women’s history, experience and representation, revealing what she came to call a vulval form.
 The vulval forms at first frightened her.
 She felt she had tapped into something very powerful and pressing; something wanting to be exposed and expressed.
 Wanting to have voice and position, wanting to be heard and seen.
 She did not set out to focus on revealing the stories of women through a body part but when she listened to the women she was researching, as well as her own inner voice, this part wanted to speak.
 And so she listened and with her art allowed them to tell their stories.

 “When I go into my studio, I do not think, ‘I am a woman.’
 I approach art as a whole human being whose sex and gender make up part of my identity.
 But when my art goes into the world, it collides with social attitudes toward the female person.
 It is because I have a vulva that this happens.